evvvvil/urptransitionshaders-docs/README.md

 Use this slider to visually debug the transition animation.

 **Update material list**<br>
-If you change the object hierachy then please click the 'Update material list' button to refresh the list of transitionable materials.
+If you change the object hierachy then please click this 'Update material list' button to refresh the list of transition materials.